huangyh45/PhyloAln_manu/README.md

 - readsim_multi.py: a custom script to run ReadSim in parallel
 - run_commands.sh: the commands of the analyses in the dataset
 #### contam
-Data and scripts used in the analyses of the simulated dataset of contaminated fruit fly transcriptomes.
+Data and scripts used in the analyses of the simulated dataset of contaminated fruit fly transcriptomes to evaluate capability of PhyloAln to eliminate foreign and cross cross-contamination and impact of contamination on Read2Tree.
 Files and directories:
 - CDS_trim: (in lifetree folder) 46 single-copy gene alignments among 15 species using OrthoFinder + MAFFT + trimAl
 - OGs_fly_read2tree: Read2Tree result alignments